-When the school has been notified that a pupil has received a diagnosis of a mental health issue, or is receiving support either through CAMHS or another organisation, it is recommended that an Individual Healthcare Plan should be drawn up (See Appendix for Template).
+When a pupil has received a diagnosis of a mental health issue or is receiving support either through CAMHS or another organisation, a plan of support should be drawn up alongside the pupil's parents.
+This communication needs to be recorded in a way that facilitates effective support of the pupil's individual needs.
+An Individual Healthcare Plan can be used for this (See Appendix for Template).
 It is not essential to wait for a formal diagnosis, however, the decision to draw up a plan would usually involve some form of medical evidence.

 The development of the plan should involve the child or young person, parents, and relevant professionals.
-In most cases, the Mental Health Lead would be the appropriate professional to have responsibility for drawing up and reviewing

-Individual Healthcare Plans where the medical need relates to mental health.
+In most cases, the Mental Health Lead would be the appropriate professional to have responsibility for drawing up and reviewing Individual Healthcare Plans where the medical need relates to mental health.
 The aim is to ensure that the condition is managed appropriately and to allow the pupil to overcome any barriers that the condition may present within school.